 A memorial service will be held at 2:00 p.m.
 Saturday, September 28, 2019 at Caldwell Church of Christ under the care of Dakan Funeral Chapel, Caldwell.
 Condolences may be shared at www.dakanfuneralchapel.com

-To send flowers to Kayla's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Kayla Modine Skelton, please visit our floral store.